intellipharm-pty-ltd/angular-cakephp/README.md

 		});
 ```

 ### Model Specific Config

+These will apply to each specific model.

-set in the model's constructor:
+Set in the model's constructor:
 ```js
 function UserModel() {
     this.config = {